How to Take

 Content marketing provides an excellent opportunity to use storytelling to explain how you help customers and why your business exists.
 If you aren’t using this powerful tool, you should be.
 It can solidify your brand value in the marketplace and across all communications channels.

-Implement artificial intelligence (AI) and virtual reality (VR)
+Implement “smart tech,” like artificial intelligence (AI) and virtual reality (VR)

 While we haven’t quite achieved the level of technology envisioned in the movie Minority Report, we’ve certainly made advances.
 And that trend shows no signs of slowing down.
 Many companies are still struggling to find the right application though.